-Many developers have used ArcObjects to access the Layout object of the map service, specifically for putting high quality printing functionality in their web applications.
+Many developers have used custom code to access the Layout object of the map service, specifically for putting high-quality printing functionality in their web applications.
 They use ArcObjects to work with maps with quality such as in ArcMap and their surrounding elements, generate printable documents in large formats, and so on.

-ArcGIS 10.0 introduced the arcpy.mapping Python module that you can use to script your layout construction and map printing.
-Then you can expose the script through a geoprocessing service.
-With arcpy.mapping, you can manipulate map documents to a very fine degree: you can add layers dynamically to the map, update their symbology, and more.
+You can use the arcpy.mapping (for ArcMap) or arcpy.mp (for ArcGIS Pro) Python modules to script your layout construction and map printing.
+Then, you can expose the script through a geoprocessing service or a web tool.
+With ArcPy, you can manipulate map documents to a very fine degree: you can add layers dynamically to the map, update their symbology, and more.
 You can also access the layout of the map, manipulating elements such as text and images.

-Another reason developers used ArcObjects in the past was to change the symbology of a particular layer in a map service.
-This workflow often required the use of nonpooled services, limiting the scalability of applications.
+Another reason developers needed custom code in the past was to change the symbology of a particular layer in a map service.
+This workflow often required the use of non-pooled services, limiting the scalability of applications.
 Some developers managed to do this with pooled services, although switching the state of a service back and forth to satisfy requests from multiple users often resulted in poor performance and left a great deal of responsibility to the developer to keep a healthy state on the map instance itself.

 The feature layer technique is particularly effective for thematic mapping, interacting with and highlighting features, and so on, but it falls short when you are working with thousands of features or very complex polygon features.
 In those cases, the best approach is to request symbology changes at the service level and have the map service render the map image.
 This previously required ArcObjects.

-ArcGIS 10.1 enhanced the map service such that you can alter the contents and symbology of the map at run time (like you could with ArcIMS).
-You no longer need to use nonpooled services and fine-grained ArcObjects to change symbology on your map service layers.
+You can alter the contents and symbology of a map service at runtime.
+You no longer need to use fine-grained custom code to change symbology on your map service layers.
 Instead, you can decide, on a per request basis, the contents or symbology to be used in the map you want to create.

-This enhancement can make your applications significantly more scalable, while simplifying development and maintenance.
-Defining the symbology of your layers in the map service at run time is done by including the renderer information in your web service request to draw the map, along with the typical information of visibility of layers, extent, and so on.
-The 3.0 versions of the ArcGIS Web APIs include utility classes so you can easily define content, renderers, class breaks , symbology, and so forth.
+Defining the symbology of your layers in the map service at runtime is done by including the renderer information in your web service request to draw the map, along with the typical information of visibility of layers, extent, and so on.
+The ArcGIS web APIs include utility classes so you can easily define content, renderers, class breaks, symbology, and so on.

-To learn more about changing contents and symbology on the fly in a map service, see About dynamic layers.
+To learn more about changing contents and symbology in real time in a map service, see About dynamic layers.

-In the early releases of ArcGIS Server, editing data over the web had to be accomplished purely through ArcObjects custom code leveraging local (DCOM) connections.
-In version 9.2, an Editor Task was introduced in the Web ADF allowing basic editing such as creating, moving, and deleting features.
-Any customization of this task or the creation of editing tools from scratch still required extensive ArcObjects programming.
+In the early releases of ArcGIS Server, editing data over the web had to be accomplished purely through custom code leveraging local (DCOM) connections.
+The introduction of the feature service eliminated the need to write extensions for this.

 Performing business logic with geoprocessing

 Some GIS applications run a specific series of tools to perform advanced GIS business logic.
 These tools might predict timber yield from a forest, identify suitable sites for a restaurant, or estimate where a toxic cloud could spread.
-Many developers have used ArcObjects to accommodate this.
+Many developers have used custom code to accommodate this.

 Whether you use Python or another language, the advantage of creating custom tools is that you can reuse them in different workflows, since they behave just like any other out-of-the-box tool.
-Additionally, your ArcObjects or Python code can execute within the asynchronous execution model of geoprocessing services, which is quite handy for long-running processes.
+Additionally, your custom code can execute within the asynchronous execution model of geoprocessing services, which is handy for long-running processes.

 Performing geometric calculations